zhadier/Rent-A-Movie/README.md

 #### Step 1:

-- Clone this repo locally using git and the following git command
+- Clone this repo locally using git in the command line and the following command

   git clone https://github.com/zhadier/JavaScript-Capstone

+- Alternatively, you can just download the complete zip file and extract the folder in your directory

 #### Step 2:

-- Open the cloned folder in a code editor of your choice
+- Open the cloned/extracted folder in a code editor of your choice
-- Run npm install (npm and node are prerequisites)
+- Run npm install (npm and node are prerequisites)(downloads all dependencies)
-- Run npm start (To show in live server)
+- Run npm start (To show the results in live server)
 - Run npm test (To see jest testing results)

 ## Authors